 Since you could come into contact with someone who has overdosed on opioids at any point, it is a good idea to carry naloxone.

 Keep naloxone in a place that is readily accessible at a temperature between 40 to 104 degrees Fahrenheit and replace it if it is exposed to more extreme temperatures or the expiration date passes.

 How should I avoid opioid overdose?

-- Do not take more medication or take it more often than instructed.
+Take medication only if it has been prescribed to you by your doctor.
+Do not take more medication or take it more often than instructed.

-- Never mix pain medications with alcohol, sleeping pills, or any illicit substance.
+Make sure to tell your doctor about all medications you are taking.
+Never mix pain medications with alcohol, sleeping pills or illicit substances.

-More Resources on Naloxone
+More Naloxone Resources

-- Information about Naloxone
+- Information About Naloxone

 - Law Enforcement Naloxone Toolkit at the Bureau of Justice Assistance’s National Training and Technical Assistance Center

 Bicycle Health is a telehealth company that provides buprenorphine/naloxone (Suboxone), an evidence-based medication, to patients dependent on opioid medications.
 Bicycle Health helps patients enter and sustain a life in recovery and works with patients so they can meet their health goals.